ngmaclaren/spatialEWS/README.md

 # spatialEWS

-Assessment of spatial early warning signals.
+This repository contains code and selected data files in support of our manuscript, "Applicability of spatial early warning signals to complex network dynamics."
+The repository is a work in progress: please be patient.

 Note that for copyright purposes we are not making all networks available in this repository---the networks can be downloaded from their original sources or by contacting me.
 EWS data for making figures etc. is in `./data/EWS-data.RData`.
 This `.RData` file contains the computed early warning signals from each simulation.
 The files to produce raw version of manuscript figures 1, 2, 4, 5, and S1 are provided:
 - Figure 1: `example-method.R`